WwZzz/easyFL/README.md

 * `num_rounds` is the number of communication rounds.

+* `num_steps` is the number of local updating steps and the default value is -1.
+If this term is set to larger than 0, then `num_rounds` is invalid.

 * `proportion` is the proportion of clients to be selected in each round.

 * `lr_scheduler` is the global learning rate scheduler.